Skip to content

 South Asian Patients Are Running Out of Time.

-For patients with blood cancer, a bone marrow transplant is their only hope.
-But for South Asians, the odds of finding a match are less than 40%.
-MarrowLink is a student-led movement dedicated to closing this gap.
+For patients with blood cancer, a bone marrow transplant is often their only hope.
+But for South Asians, the odds of finding a match are <40%.
+We are a student-led movement dedicated to closing this gap.

 Why This Matters